rontarrant/gtkDcoding/docs/_posts/2019-05-24-0038-file-save-dialog.md

 Strictly speaking, we don’t need the `filename` variable, but it’s more convenient than typing `filenameEntry.getText()` each time we need to refer to the current file name.

-And, of course, `_filenameEntry` will be dealt with here in a second, so let’s move on to…
+And, of course, `_filenameEntry` will be dealt with here in a second, so let’s move on to...

 ### The FileSaveItem Constructor